netdata/netdata/README.md

 ### :shield: Is Netdata secure?

-Of course, it is!
+Of course it is!
 We do our best to ensure it is!

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>